 Velaa Private Island, Maldives

 “Velaa Private Island is one of the best all-around resorts in the world.
 Its overwater villas are huge, and they have good-size pools, not plunge pools.
 It has the best service of any resort in the Maldives, and its facilities, too, are unmatched.
-They include a multi-story wine tower, a golf academy, and an overwater restaurant commandeered by the most talented chef in the Indian Ocean.”
+They include a multi-story wine tower, a golf academy, and an overwater restaurant featuring the most talented chef in the Indian Ocean.”

-Wendy recommends maximizing every moment of a Maldives or Seychelles vacation by reaching out to Lindsey to orchestrate it.
+Wendy recommends maximizing every moment of a Maldives or Seychelles vacation by reaching out to Justin to orchestrate it.
 You’ll find the best trip designers for other parts of the world on The WOW List.